Tips from the Registrar - Registration Reminders

 Planning to Graduate?

 Students who are intending to graduate are able to register as part of the priority registration group, which opens two weeks before general registration.
 In order to be included in this group, you must complete a graduation request.
-The graduation request is also our flag that you are planning to finish your studies so that we may double check your progress and help you plan the rest of your time at Garrett.
+The graduation request is also our flag that you are planning to finish your studies so that we may double check your progress, help you plan the rest of your time at Garrett, and include you in communications related to graduation/commencement.

 To be included in the priority registration group, you must complete the graduation request form at least 3 days before registration is scheduled to open.
 This assures we have time to change your registration group before registration opens.